HMS Fantome (1810): Operations in the Chesapeake Bay

 Later Captain Lawrence embarked a number of cows after giving the owner bills on the Victualling Officer.
 After observing the Americans firing from hoisting an American flag at a newly constructed battery at Havre de Grace, the Admiral determined to attack it.
 Captain Lawrence commanded the operation.
 At dawn on 2 May boats containing 150 marines, and a small party of artillerymen attacked, drove off the defenders and captured the battery.

-On 29 April, boats from Dolphin, Dragon, Fantome, Highflyer, Maidstone, Marlborough, Mohawk, Racer and Statira went up the Elk River in Chesapeake Bay under the personal command of Rear-Admiral Sir George Cockburn.
+On 29 April, boats from Dolphin, Dragon, Fantome, Highflyer, Maidstone, Marlborough, Mohawk, Racer and Statira went up the Elk River in the Chesapeake Bay under the personal command of Rear-Admiral Sir George Cockburn.
 Their objective was to destroy five American ships and stores, and by some accounts, a cannon foundry at French Town.
 This took until 3 May 1813 to complete.
 On the way, after a battery at Havre de Grace fired on them from the shore, a landing party destroyed the battery and burned much of the town.
 In 1847 the Admiralty authorized the issue of the Naval General Service Medal with clasp "April & May Boat Service 1813" to any surviving claimants from the action; the Navy issued 48 clasps.

 On 30 April Highflyer supported Fantome and Mohawks boats when the vessels gathered cattle for the fleet's use, paying with bills on the Victualling Office.
 The next day, the vessels secured more cattle from Spesutie (Spesucie) Island just south of Havre de Grace.

 On 29 April Fantome recaptured the English brig Endeavour of 110 tons and six men which an American privateer had captured while Endeavour was carrying wine from Guernsey to Gibraltar.
 The recaptured Endeavour reached Bermuda at the end of June.

 Fantome was among the vessels that shared in the capture on 18 May of Pilgrim, of 269 tons (bm), J.W.Baker.
 Pilgrim had been sailing from New Orleans to Cadiz.

 Fantome shared in the proceeds of the capture of Rolla and cargo on 29 May.